persapiens/Course/Project/BuildTestAnalysis.md

 ## Test + Analysis Milestone

-For this milestone, you will leverage techniques related to fuzzing, test case priorization, and automated test generation to improve the quality of checkbox.io and iTrust.
+For this milestone, you will leverage techniques related to fuzzing, test case priorization, and static analysis to improve the quality of checkbox.io and iTrust.

 ### Coverage/Jenkins Support